|

 race and ethnic politics in the united states, the politics of mass

-the journal of race and policy (jrp) and by the
+the journal of race and policy, souls: a critical journal

 american political science association